 Why Slovenia should be your next European destination

 Imagine riding through the valleys of the Julian Alps to the magical Lake Bled.
-A short ride around Lake Bled allows you to see the castles, one of which is on an island in the middle of the lake.
-The next day your ride through small villages nestled into virgin forest with rivers of clear and turquoise water flowing nearby.
+A short ride around Lake Bled brings you up close and personal with breathtaking castles, one of which is on an island in the middle of the lake.
+The next day your ride takes you through small villages nestled into a virgin forest with rivers of clear and turquoise water flowing nearby.

 Where is it?

 Slovenia is to the east of Northern Italy and north of Croatia.
-It has a population of just over 2 million people and around 30% of the land in the country is national forest.
-The capital of Slovenia is Ljubljana and it is a fantastic place full of pedestrian walk ways, beautiful architecture, fabulous restaurants and more.
-From Ljubljana you can be either in the Julian Alps in around an hours drive, or on the coast of the Adriatic in an hour and a half.
+It has a population of just over two million people and around 30% of the land in the country is national forest.
+The capital of Slovenia is Ljubljana and it is a fantastic place full of pedestrian walkways, beautiful architecture, fabulous restaurants, and more.
+From Ljubljana you can either be in the Julian Alps in around an hours drive or on the coast of the Adriatic in an hour and a half.